bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plancherel.md

 * Plancherel collected over 2 million Swiss Francs, an immense sum at that time.
 * During the great depression in the 1930's Plancherel was the director of the service for voluntary work, and, after 1948, president of the Swiss Winterhilfe, an organization to help people during hard winters.
 * It is reported that Plancherel was deeply enrooted in his Christianity: among other activities he presided the Mission Catholique Française in Zürich.
-* Michel Plancherel was married to Cécile Tercier, born January 15, 1891 in Adrey, close to Gryère.
-* Thirteen grandchildren were the joy of Plancherel's older days, after Cécile died November 24, 1952.
 * Michel Plancherel died on March 4, 1967: In full possession of his physical faculties and of unbroken intellectual freshness.
 * Michel Plancherel was buried on March 8, 1967, on the cemetery of Fluntern in Zürich.
 * Michel Plancherel's main research fields were analysis, mathematical physics and algebra.